shantanubinra/Programs/README.md

 # Programs
-this basically will consist of all the  compettaive programs
+this basically will consist of all the competitive programs